sorrir/node-bluetooth/README.md

     }
 }
 ```
 Every `host interface` needs to have a well defined `path` and `name`.
-The name corresponds to the interface that is implemented, which is defined by `bluez` and provides possible properties, methods and signals.
+The name corresponds to the interface that is implemented, which is defined by `bluez`.
+It provides possible properties, methods and signals.
 Unfortunately, as the implementation of host interfaces is in an early state in this package, there is no comprehensive list of interfaces and their paths that can be implemented.
-For now, see the [bluez documentation](https://git.kernel.org/pub/scm/bluetooth/bluez.git/tree/doc) for that.
+For now, see the [bluez documentation](https://git.kernel.org/pub/scm/bluetooth/bluez.git/tree/doc) in that matter.

 ##### Properties